RiscadoA/riscadoa.com/_portfolio/hs-robot-controller.md

 [HackerSchool](https://www.linkedin.com/company/hackerschool).
 HackerSchool is
 a non-profit academic association where you can find other people with similar interests to yours and develop projects in many areas.
-The goal of this project is to build a 6-wheeled robot with a robotic arm from the ground up.
+The goal of this project was to build a 6-wheeled robot with a robotic arm from the ground up.

 My task was to write a controller for the robot we're developing.
-The controller runs on a Raspberry Pi, and its written in C++.
+The controller ran on a Raspberry Pi, and was written in C++.

 You can see the source code in the controller's github [repository](https://github.com/HackerSchool/HS-Robot-Controller).